MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 ## Book-a-room

-Book-a-room is a [Microsoft Teams bot](../bots/what-are-bots.md) that lets users quickly find and reserve a meeting room for 30 (default), 60, or 90 minutes starting from the current  time.
+Book-a-room is a [Microsoft Teams bot](../bots/what-are-bots.md) that allows users quickly to find and reserve a meeting room for 30, 60, or 90 minutes starting from the current time.
+The default time is 30 minutes.
 The Book-a-room bot scopes to personal or 1:1 conversations.

 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-apps-bookaroom)